tanman52/tanman52/README.md

 Help people find the real me

 ## Looking for Tanner Mares' GitHub?
-He changed his username to [@tanman52](http://github.com/tanman52) because he was bored one day.
+He changed his username back to [@tannermares](http://github.com/tannermares) because  hey couldn't get the twitter handle.
 You should go there instead!